 - (a) The president or president's representative shall notify the employee in writing of a suspension or termination any disciplinary action.
 The notice shall contain the heading "Notice of Disciplinary Action."
-The notice shall include a statement of the reasons for the action, and a statement advising the employee that the action is subject to the Grievance Procedures in Article 20, and the effective date of the action. - (b) An employee shall be given written notice of termination at least six (6) months in advance of the effective date of such termination, except that in cases where the president or president's representative determines that an employee's actions adversely affect the functioning of the University or jeopardize the safety or welfare of the employee, colleagues, or students, the president or president's representative may give less than six months notice. - (b) When disciplinary action is taken, the burden of proof shall be on the president or president's representative. - (c) Notices of disciplinary action shall be delivered in person to the employee with written documentation of receipt obtained or be sent certified mail, return receipt requested.
+The notice shall include a statement of the reasons for the action, and a statement advising the employee that the action is subject to the Grievance Procedures in Article 20, and the effective date of the action, and a statement that the "Notice of Disciplinary Action" serves as a Step 2 grievance decision allowing the matter to proceed directly to arbitration if the employee and the UFF wish to challenge the action. - (b) An employee shall be given written notice of ineligibility for supplemental summer employment, suspension or termination at least thirty (30) days six (6) months in advance of the effective date of such action. termination If the suspension or termination is challenged using the Grievance Procedures in Article 20, it shall not be effective until the arbitrator's decision is received or the grievance is voluntarily withdrawn. , except that in cases where the president or president's representative determines that an employee's actions adversely affect the functioning of the University or jeopardize the safety or welfare of the employee, colleagues, or students, the president or president's representative may give less than six months notice. - (b) When disciplinary action is taken, the burden of proof shall be on the president or president's representative. - (c) Notices of disciplinary action shall be delivered in person to the employee with written documentation of receipt obtained or be sent certified mail, return receipt requested.